ultraq/react-icu-message-formatter/README.md

   }}/>
 </MessageFormatterProvider>

+// The following HTML will be emitted:
-// App will output "Hey Emanuel, that's gonna cost you £2.00!"
+// "Hey Emanuel, that's gonna cost you <strong>£2.00</strong>!"
 ```

 ### Nested React components in formatted strings